 Read next: First 100 days as a CISO

-They are responsible for providing a bridge between executives and engineers and understanding how the business and IT interacts.
-They must work in partnership with the CIO, rather than as a subordinate, to ensure that the priorities of one are not made secondary to those of the other.
+They are responsible for providing a bridge between executives and engineers and understanding how business strategy and IT aims interact.
+They must work in partnership with the CIO, rather than as a subordinate, to ensure that the priorities of one don't become secondary to those of the other.

-Assigning the overall responsibility for security to a single formal role is preferable for the vast majority of companies, but some companies with smaller risks and budgets are prepared to do without and rely on existing staff members to fulfil their requirements.
-Even the smallest organisations will be taking a chance, but they may believe that the risk outweighs the reward.
+The vast majority of companies will prefer to assign the overall responsibility for security to a single formal role, but some with smaller risks and budgets may choose to rely on existing staff members to fulfil the requirements.

-The organisation may not have the structure or maturity for such an experienced security specialist, and could struggle to justify the considerable expense.
-An alternative, albeit one with major drawbacks as mentioned above, would be to absorb it into the role of CIO.
+Other organisations may not have the structure, budget or maturity for such an experienced security specialist.
+An affordable but flawed alternative would be to absorb it into the role of CIO.

-A better option may be to hire a virtual CISO, who can work part-time on-site and remotely when required, to take on the responsibilities on an interim basis or supervise a less experienced security head.
+While a better option may be to hire a virtual CISO, who can work part-time on-site and remotely when required and take on the responsibilities on an interim basis or supervise a less experienced security head.

-Companies may be put off by the high cost and small talent pool, a lack of understanding of the role and concerns of how it fits in with the company hierarchy, but for large organisations, the benefits will almost always outweigh the benefits.
+Some companies may be put off by the high cost and small talent pool, a lack of understanding of the role and concerns of how it fits in with the company hierarchy, but for large organisations, the benefits will almost always outweigh the risks.

-Security is too important not to hire a CISO, and the emerging threats too complex to leave the responsibility in the hands of people who aren't wholly dedicated to protecting the business from the dangers.
+Security is too important not to hire a suitable specialist, and the emerging threats too complex to leave the responsibility in the hands of underqualified part-timers.